ibm-cloud-docs/cis/alerts.md

     * Security events alert, which alerts you within two hours after detecting a spike in all security events.
     * Advanced security events alert, which alerts you within five minutes after detecting a spike in security events with optional service filter.
     * HTTP DDoS attack alert, which detects and mitigates an HTTP DDoS attack against one of your domains.
+    * Universal SSL alert, which alerts you when Universal certificates are automatically refreshed.
+    * Dedicated/Advanced alerts, which alerts you when dedicated certificates are expired, and when they are renewed.
+    * Load balancing health check alerts, which alerts you when the health status changes for a pool health check, or pool origin.
 1. Enter a name for your alerting policy, and optionally enter a description.
 1. Choose an alerting method.
 You can select a webhook, enter an email address to send alerts to, or both.
 Only one notification is required to complete configuration.
     * Enter an email address to which {{site.data.keyword.cis_short}} sends alerts.
 Click the `+` to add the address to the alert.
 Repeat for all email addresses.